iagocanalejas/retrocache/README.md

     **Important**
     - APP_VERSION is a static integer.
 When APP_VERSION changes the cache is automatically cleared.
 It's recommended to use BuildConfig.VERSION_CODE as APP_VERSION

-3. Add the cache to your Retrofit service.
+3. Add the cache to your Retrofit service with one of the following methods.

     ```java
-    retrofitBuilder.addCallAdapterFactory(new CachedCallAdapterFactory(mCache));
+    retrofitBuilder.addCallAdapterFactory(CachedCallAdapterFactory.create(cache));
+    retrofitBuilder.addCallAdapterFactory(CachedCallAdapterFactory.create(context, APP_VERSION));
+    retrofitBuilder.addCallAdapterFactory(CachedCallAdapterFactory.createWithExecutor(cache, executor));
     ```

 4. Use it as normal retrofit.
 Just remember to use `Cached`.
 All retrofit methods are included, and you can also use methods explained in `Included` section.